 Hygge is fundamentally a feeling, so what feels hygge won’t be the same for everyone.
 The below list is just a list of ideas – a “could-do list” of things you might want to incorporate into your hygge weekend.

-Once upon a lifetime ago, when I was a twenty-something Londoner, Friday night meant hitting the pub at 5.01pm and settling in for the evening.
-Eating dinner and getting any sleep were optional Friday night activities.
-Fast forward to my cosy middle-aged family life, and the idea of a big Friday night out seems fairly exhausting, to be honest.
+Once upon a lifetime ago, when I was a twenty-something Londoner, Friday night meant hitting the pub after work at 5.01pm and settling in for the evening.
+Eating dinner or getting any sleep were optional Friday night activities.
+Fast forward to my middle-aged family-centric lifestyle, and the idea of a big Friday night out seems fairly exhausting, to be honest.
 These days, Friday nights are for relaxing.

 If you’re planning a hygge weekend, start as you mean to go on and make your Friday evening a calming way to decompress from the week.
 Light a candle, open a bottle of wine, have an easy dinner or order takeaway, snuggle up, and enjoy not having to be anywhere.

-Fredagsmys sounds like an easy tradition to get on board with.
-Cosy Fridays are the perfect start to your hygge weekend.
+Fredagsmys sounds like a pretty easy tradition to get on board with!
+So join in and make Cosy Fridays the perfect start to your hygge weekend.

-Bonus: if you have small children at home and your mealtimes are often less-than-relaxing affairs, breakfast is your friend.
+Bonus: if you have small children at home and your mealtimes tend to be less-than-relaxing affairs, breakfast is your friend.
 Kids love breakfast.
-Make the most of it as a family time: it might be your most relaxing family meal of the week.
+Make the most of it as a family time: it might just be your most relaxing family meal of the week.
 Try having a big breakfast and then make the day’s other meals more snacky affairs: more fun for the kids and less stressful on you.

 You’ve no doubt seen the hygge-style images of steaming hot coffees and creamy hot chocolates – and no doubt that’s because hot drinks are the soothing epitome of cosiness.
 It’s even been scientifically proven that hot drinks really do make us feel better.

 Small, independently-run coffee shops that sell quality drinks and homemade cakes are incredibly hygge little places.
-I can’t wait to be able to pop into them again once life goes back to normal.
+I can’t wait to be able to pop into them again more regularly as life gets back to normal.

 Try doing a little gentle exploring.
-Whether it’s a new place to walk, somewhere new to eat, a museum or shop you’ve been wanting to visit for a while, going somewhere new is just the sort of laid-back excitement a hygge weekend needs.
+Whether it’s a new place to walk, somewhere new to eat/shop, or a museum or gallery you’ve been wanting to visit for a while, going somewhere new is just the sort of laid-back excitement a hygge weekend needs.

 Getting time to relax at weekends can be challenging, especially when you have family commitments and errands to run.
 But on a hygge weekend, some relaxing time should be top priority.
 Schedule in non-negotiable time for relaxing – however that looks for you – and doing whatever you want.